Learn about Dagster's core concepts and how to use them in your data platform.

 Jobs are the main unit of execution and monitoring in Dagster.
 The core of a job is a graph of ops connected via data dependencies.

 Schedules launch runs on a fixed interval, while sensors allow you to do so based on an external state change.
 These features also support partitioning and backfilling.

 IO Managers are user-provided objects that store asset and op outputs and load them as inputs to downstream assets and ops.

 Dagster provides a configuration system that allows you to document, schematize, and error-check your configuration.
-This section demonstrates how configurations work with different Dagster entities.

 Dagit is a web-based interface for viewing and interacting with Dagster objects.
-This section walks you through Dagit's functionalities and the GraphQL API used to interact with Dagster programatically.